Intelligent-Testing-Lab/cawsr/README.md

 CAWSR can both be ran `locally` or `distributed`.
 Due to the high-spec requirements, it is recommended to run distributed if you do not meet the following minimum specs:
 - At least **10GB** VRAM and a modern GPU (2080 ti or newer)
+    - We currently supports 20 and 30 series GPUs.
+Compatibility with the 40 series is current WIP.
 - At least **32GB** RAM
 - A modern Intel or AMD CPU with at least 8 cores.